 I do have other accounts, including my RRSP with TD e-Series Funds and TFSA with Questrade, so I’ve had to take that into account since I don’t want to end up throwing off my investing plan with this challenge.

 The two companies I chose are:

 Both of these stocks are dividend stocks.
 I chose them for a couple of reasons.
-First of all, qualified Canadian dividend stocks have favoured tax treatment.
-Since I am using a non-registered account for this challenge, it makes sense to go with investments that are favourably treated.
+First of all, qualified Canadian dividend stocks have favored tax treatment.
+Since I am using a non-registered account for this challenge, it makes sense to go with investments that are favorably treated.
 My taxes on gains will be lower if I sell later on.

 Another reason that I chose a couple of dividend stocks is due to the fact that I can reinvest the dividends.
 They are earnings, so it isn’t “new” money.
 This should help me boost my returns for the challenge.